Neptune's Net

-Neptune's Net is a seafood restaurant and biker bar in Malibu, California.
+Neptune's Net is a seafood restaurant in Malibu, California.
 The landmark has been featured in countless television and film productions.

 History

 In 1956, the site began as a gas station, real-estate office, and restaurant called Panorama Pacific at Solimar on property owned by Eastman N. "Jake" Jacobs near the Pacific Coast Highway on the Ventura-Los Angeles county line.
 The locals soon began calling the restaurant - which served burgers, sandwiches and fried seafood classics - simply Jake's Diner.
 Jacobs was an aerodynamicist and engineer who contributed major advances in aeronautics, including the design and applications of advanced airfoils and wind tunnels, and initial studies of then-futuristic concepts such as jet propulsion and nuclear fusion.

+In 1971, Jacobs leased the restaurant (by then called "County Line Restaurant") to a family that moved to the area from Arkansas.
+This former soybean farming family included Starlyn H. Young, his wife Virginia, and several of their children.
+The family worked there from 6:00am until 9:30pm.
+Half of the building functioned as a general store, while the other half was the restaurant.
+Young started the wholesale seafood business and installed outdoor vats to keep live seafood in (this has since become the extended parking lot).
+They decided to change the "restaurant side" from diner fare to seafood.
+Thus began the flying in of fresh lobsters directly from Maine.
+A contest was opened up to the public to come up with a name for the new restaurant.
+Actor Rockne Tarkington won the contest for the name "Neptune's Net".
+His reward for the winning entry was two Maine Lobsters.
+During this time, celebrities such as Goldie Hawn, Barbara Streisand, Shelley Winters, & Ali MacGraw were regulars.

-In the 60s, Jacobs leased the restaurant to a Venice family, who took a shot in the "restaurant" business.
-There were John and Jean Leech, their three children, Myrna, Richard and Becky, Grandparents, Ollie and Kathryn.
-The whole family worked there from 6:00am until 9:30pm.
-All the surfers loved John for allowing them to work for a cup of coffee and breakfast.
-The hardworking family decided to move back to L.A. when rumor surfaced of a proposed eminent domain forcing a road right through the property east to the 101.
-In 1974, Jacobs sold the place to Paul Seay and his wife Dolly, and the couple changed the name to Neptune's Net.
+In 1974, the hardworking Young family decided to move back to Arkansas when Starlyn's health began to decline.
+That year, Jacobs sold the place to Paul Seay and his wife Dolly, who started up the highly popular Friday Night Fish Fry and made many improvements to the building.

 Chong Lee and his wife Michelle purchased the restaurant from the Seays on July 4, 1991, and are the current owners.